What Does Liberal Arts College Mean? Pros and Cons

 In general, the estimated median starting salary for liberal arts majors equals $50,000.

-In the survey, the said median starting salary is among the lowest.
+In the BLS survey, the median starting salary is among the lowest.

 Meanwhile, some of the highest earners immediately after college are the following: